ABOUT OUR SERVICES

 The purposely designed units provide an environment and structure to manage patients requiring care for complex needs with differing degrees of cognitive impairment and/or enduring mental health problems.

 CQC identify types of services that are registered, we have one service type in our location:

-- Hospital service for people with mental health needs (Code MLS)
+A care service for people with mental health needs (Code MLS)

-These will be as defined by the CQC ‘wards for older people with mental health problems’ (mental health problems are often related to ageing and may include a combination of psychological, cognitive, functional, behavioural, physical and social problems), that are likely to be Long Term Conditions (LTC).
+These will be as defined by the CQC ‘units for older people with mental health problems’ (mental health problems are often related to ageing and may include a combination of psychological, cognitive, functional, behavioural, physical and social problems), that are likely to be Long Term Conditions (LTC).
 Services will therefore provide a range of highly specialised care, treatment and support to people with cognitive impairment, physical, mental or neurological illness or injuries that are unlikely to improve.
 This care, treatment and support is the main or sole purpose of the service.

 We have three regulated activities registered with CQC as follows:

 - Assessment or medical treatment for persons detained under the 1983 Act